New horizons in brain medicine: From research to clinics

 Please note that the information provided on this site has been obtained from several different sources and therefore the organisers cannot accept any responsibility for errors therein.

-The aim of this interactive workshop is to introduce and deepen the understanding of brain medicine for non-specialists with the most recent advances in research of neurodevelopmental, neurodegenerative and neuropsychiatric disorders.
-Lectures and tutorials by international experts will report the state of the art of research and treatment of brain diseases.
-Hands-on examples and practical tools and methodologies will be presented during a visit to lead laboratories at Medical University Innsbruck.
-A student brainstorming session will be organised to allow exchange about concepts and methods.
+The aim of this interactive workshop was to introduce and deepen the understanding of brain medicine for non-specialists with the most recent advances in research of neurodevelopmental, neurodegenerative and neuropsychiatric disorders.
+Lectures and tutorials by international experts reported on the state of the art of research and treatment of brain diseases.
+Hands-on examples and practical tools and methodologies were presented during a visit to lead laboratories at the Medical University Innsbruck.
+A student brainstorming session was organised to allow exchange about concepts and methods.